RomanAyalew/readingnotes/read06.md

 ## JAVASCRIPT
  -JavaScript lets a web page react intelligently.
-With it, you can create smart web forms that let visitors know when they’ve forgotten to include necessary information.
-You can make elements appear or disappear, or move around a web page.
+ -With it, you can create smart web forms that let visitors know when they’ve forgotten to include necessary information.
+ -You can make elements appear or disappear, or move around a web page.
 You can even update the contents of a web page with information retrieved from a web server—without having to load a new web page.
  In short, JavaScript lets you make your websites more engaging, effective, and useful.
  -The body’s ability to perform actions
 Behaviour of the website
 Used for interactive functionality